River North

+Along with a handful of art galleries today, the area holds many bars, dance clubs, popular restaurants and entertainment venues, and a design district with shops and showrooms selling commercial and luxury interior furnishings in the blocks north of the Merchandise Mart.
+Kingsbury Park is an area of newly built residential high-rises at Erie Street and the Chicago River.

 History

 Smokey Hollow

 River North was named Smokey Hollow around the turn of the 20th century due to the many factories and forges in the area.
 The smoke was often so thick that sunlight was blocked.
 At the time Smokey Hollow was a major transportation hub with railroad tracks linking the ports along the Chicago River with the surrounding areas.
 The Merchandise Mart still has railroad tracks underneath the building.
 Massive coal bins were throughout the neighborhood both bringing coal into the area from ships and storage for the multitude of factories and forges in River North.
-The Merchandise Mart was a major storage warehouse for goods.
-The Merchandise Mart was later purchased by the Kennedy family.
-Former retailer Montgomery Ward also had a major transportation and storage facility in River North.
+The Merchandise Mart was a major storage warehouse for goods and was purchased by the Kennedy family.
+Former retailer Montgomery Ward had a major transportation and storage facility in River North.

 Little Sicily

 Little Sicily in Chicago was also located in River North.
 The city's first Italian Roman Catholic Church in Chicago was Assumption Parish on Illinois Street, with a mandate to be the Parish for all Italians living between Lake Michigan and the Mississippi River.
 Later Sicilians began to move northward from the immediate vicinity of Assumption and began to form their own parishes.
 Italians whose family roots were from other parts of Italy tended to move west along Grand Street and formed Parishes west of Assumption.